 How To Install a Metal Expansion Joint

-Once the parts pass the initial inspection, it is time to install the metal expansion joint.
-Ensure that the ends of the pipe to be attached to the joint flanges have been securely anchored to prevent shifting during installation.
-Make sure that any field pre-positioning conforms to the instructions for installing the joint.
+Once the parts pass the initial inspection, it is time to install the metallic expansion joints.
+Ensure that the pipe ends attached to the joint flanges have been securely anchored to prevent shifting during installation.
+Also, make sure that any field pre-positioning conforms to the instructions for installing the joint.

-Finally, tighten bolts with two wrenches to torque specifications.
-Unlike tightening bolts on a tire where they are usually tightened opposite each other, the bolts on a metal expansion joint flange should be tightened sequentially until the rubber flange bulges uniformly between the backup ring of the flange and the face of the pipe flange.
-Once all the bolts have been properly torqued, remove any shipping accessories (i.e. stabilizing bars) that are still attached to the joint.
+Finally, tighten bolts with two wrenches to torque specifications—the bolts on a tire are usually tightened opposite each other.
+Moreover, the bolts on a metal joint flange should be tightened sequentially until the rubber flange bulges uniformly between the backup ring of the flange and the face of the pipe flange.
+Once all the bolts have been properly torqued, remove any shipping accessories (i.e., stabilizing bars) that are still attached to the joint.